champierre/lokka-redirect/README.md

 # Lokka "Redirect" Plugin

 This plugin is for the website using Lokka deployed on Heroku.
 The plugin can create any redirect rule.
-For example, this is useful for migrating from WordPress to Lokka, in case that you want to redirect urls of WP style to those of Lokka style.
+For example, this is useful for migrating from WordPress to Lokka, in case that you want to redirect URLs of WP style to those of Lokka style.

 ## Installation